2022 Houston Astros season: September

-On September 27, José Altuve hit two of the Astros' five home runs as Houston won the opener of a two-game set, 10–2.
+On September 27, Jose Altuve hit two of the Astros' five home runs as Houston won the opener of a two-game set, 10–2.
 David Hensley hit his first major league home run in the sixth inning versus Ian Kennedy.
 Former Astros pitching coach Brent Strom returned to Minute Maid Park in game action as a visitor for the first time since resigning his post with the club after the 2021 World Series.
 The Diamondbacks won the season series finale 5–2 on September 28 with a three-run rally in the tenth inning capped by Christian Walker's two-run single versus Will Smith (0–3).
 Chas McCormick hit a two-run home in the fifth inning to account for Houston's scoring.